Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 4. Train text classification models and evaluate model performance.

-## Data Description
+## Data description

-The dataset used in this example is collected from [archive.org](https://archive.org/details/stackexchange).
-This data, Stack Exchange Data Dump, is an anonymized dump of all user-contributed content on the [Stack Exchange network](https://stackexchange.com/).
+The dataset used in this example is a Stack Exchange Data Dump stored at [archive.org](https://archive.org/details/stackexchange).
+This data is an anonymized dump of all user-contributed content on the [Stack Exchange network](https://stackexchange.com/).
 Each site in the network is formatted as a separate archive consisting of XML files zipped via 7-zip using bzip2 compression.
 Each site archive includes Posts, Users, Votes, Comments, PostHistory, and PostLinks.

-### Data Source
+### Data source

 This example uses the [Posts data (10 GB)](https://archive.org/download/stackexchange/stackoverflow.com-Posts.7z) and [PostLinks data (515 MB)](https://archive.org/download/stackexchange/stackoverflow.com-PostLinks.7z) from the Stack Overflow site.
 For complete schema information, see the [readme.txt](https://ia800500.us.archive.org/22/items/stackexchange/readme.txt).

-`PostTypeId` in the Posts data indicates whether a post is a `Question` or an `Answer`. `PostLinkTypeId` in the PostLinks data indicates whether two posts are linked or duplicate.
+The `PostTypeId` field in the Posts data indicates whether a post is a `Question` or an `Answer`.
+The `PostLinkTypeId` field in the PostLinks data indicates whether two posts are linked or duplicate.
 Question posts typically include some tags, which are keywords that categorize a question with other similar/duplicate questions.
 There are some tags with high frequency, such as `javascript`, `java`, `c#`, `php` etc., consist of a larger number of question posts.
 In this example, a subset of Q&A pairs with the `javascript` tag is extracted.

-In addition, a question post may relate with multiple answer posts and duplicate question posts.
+Additionionally, a question post may be related to multiple answer posts or duplicate question posts.
 To construct a list of FAQ from these two datasets, some data collection criteria are considered.
 The three sets of compiled data are selected using a SQL script, which is not included in this example.
-But the data description is as follows.
+The resulting data description is as follows:

 - `Original Questions (Q)`: Question posts are asked and answered on Stack Overflow site.
 - `Duplications (D)`: Question posts duplicate other pre-existing questions (`PostLinkTypeId = 3`), which are the original questions.
 Duplications are considered as semantically equivalent to the original questions in the sense that the answer provided to the original question also answers the new duplicate question.